exquisapp/RPN-Calculator/README.md

 * Clone the project using `git clone https://github.com/exquisapp/RPN-Calculator.git`
 * On the root folder of the project run `yarn` or `yarn install` to install dependencies of the project
 * Then run `yarn start` to start the project
+* You can also run the application using Docker.
+Use `docker build -t rpncalculator .` to build the image and use `docker run -i -t rpncalculator` to run the image.

 #### Usage